 STEP FOUR: Roast Chicken and Vegetables

-Place the chicken on a rack positioned over the roasting pan, ensuring it sits above the vegetables.
-Roast in the preheated oven at 425°F (220°C) for 20 minutes.
-Reduce the temperature to 400°F (204°C) and continue cooking for approximately 45 minutes.
+Place the chicken on a rack over the vegetables and roast at 425°F (220°C) for 20 minutes.
+Reduce the oven temperature to 400°F (204°C) and cook for 45 minutes.

 Expert Tips for Success